erebelo/spring-mongodb-demo/README.md

 ----------

 ## Run App
+- Set the following environment variables if running the project for a spring profile other than 'local': 'DB_HOST', 'DB_PORT', 'DB_NAME', 'DB_USERNAME', and 'DB_PASSWORD'
-Run the SpringMongoDBDemoApplication class as Java Application.
+- Run the SpringMongoDBDemoApplication class as Java Application

 ----------